homemadearcade/zero/OLDCODE.md

         // PREVENTING CAMERA DRAG FUNCTIONALITY FOR NOW
         // const editorCamera = this.editorCamera
         // this.cameraDragStart = { x: pointer.x, y: pointer.y, startScrollX: editorCamera.scrollX, startScrollY: editorCamera.scrollY }

+ZOOM INTO X

+          onMouseWheel = (pointer, gameObjects, deltaX, deltaY, deltaZ) => {
+    if(this.draggingObjectInstanceId || this.cameraDragStart) return
+    if(!getCobrowsingState().editor.isGridViewOn) return

+    window.pointer = pointer
+    const zoomUpdate = (deltaY * 0.001)
+    const maxZoom = 10
+    const newZoom = Phaser.Math.Clamp(this.editorCamera.zoom - zoomUpdate, 1, maxZoom)

+    store.dispatch(changeEditorCameraZoom(newZoom))

+    if(zoomUpdate > 0) {
+      this.targetCameraPosition = null
+      return
+    }

+    if(!this.targetCameraPosition) {

+      this.targetCameraPosition = {
+        x: pointer.worldX,
+        y: pointer.worldY
+      }

+      this.cameraScrollStart = {
+        x: this.editorCamera.scrollX,
+        y: this.editorCamera.scrollY
+       }

+      this.journeyZoomStart = this.editorCamera.zoom
+    }

+    clearTimeout(this.mouseWheelTimeout)
+    this.mouseWheelTimeout = setTimeout(() => {
+      this.targetCameraPosition = null
+    }, 300)

+    const cameraScrollTarget = this.editorCamera2.getScroll(this.targetCameraPosition.x, this.targetCameraPosition.y)

+    const journeyPercent = (newZoom - this.journeyZoomStart)/(maxZoom - this.journeyZoomStart)

+    const x = Phaser.Math.Interpolation.Linear([this.cameraScrollStart.x, cameraScrollTarget.x], journeyPercent)
+    this.editorCamera.scrollX = x

+    const y = Phaser.Math.Interpolation.Linear([this.cameraScrollStart.y, cameraScrollTarget.y], journeyPercent)
+    this.editorCamera.scrollY = y
+  }

+  MOUSE FOLLOW

+    this.editorCamera.setDeadzone(700, 700)

+    this.mouseFollower = this.add.image(0,0,DEFAULT_TEXTURE_ID).setScrollFactor(0)
+    this.mouseFollower.setDisplaySize(40, 40).setTint(0xFFFFFF).setDepth(UI_CANVAS_DEPTH)
+    this.mouseFollower.width = 40
+    this.mouseFollower.height = 40

+    this.editorCamera.startFollow(this.mouseFollower, false, 1, 1)